ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 or the [Manual Import](#manual-import) steps.

 ### Quick Import
+To make this easy, you can download the "Eclipse Plugins Import.xml" file in this repo.
-First, create a file anywhere on your computer with a ".xml" extension.
-Then, copy the following into the file, save, and close.
+Otherwise, create a file anywhere on your computer with a ".xml" extension, copy the following into the file, save, and close.
-TODO: make this a downloadable file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>